 A scout may also look for players on the same athletic level but whose rights will soon be available through free agency or trade.

-If the scout likes what he or she sees after watching a player at several different games- both home and away – the scout will make the player an offer to play for team represented by them in the upcoming season.
+If the scout likes what he or she sees after watching a player at several different games- both home and away – the scout will make the player an offer to play for a team represented by them in the upcoming season.

 First and foremost, a person must know and love basketball in order to become a scout for the NBA.
-That means not only having an in-depth understanding of the rules and regulations of the game, but also a keen eye to spot talented and potentially great players.
+That means not only having an in-depth understanding of the rules and regulations of the game but also a keen eye to spot talented and potentially great players.